 Is Bone More Expensive Than Tusq?

 Bone is more expensive than Tusq, as it’s a natural product.
-Bone nuts can cost anywhere from $15 to $30.
-While Tusq nuts are usually around $12 to $20.
-Manufacturers have started to use tusq on their entry-level guitar models because the price is low, and the quality is excellent.
+Bone nuts can cost anywhere from 15 to $30.
+While Tusq nuts are usually around 12 to $20.
+Manufacturers have started to use tusq on their entry-level guitar models.
+This is because the price is low, and the quality is excellent.

-For a player looking to replace the nut on an old guitar, however, the price really won’t be a big factor in deciding on which material to go with.
+For a player looking to replace the nut on an old guitar, the price really won’t be a big factor.
+At least in deciding on which material to go with.

 Tusq and bone are two of the most popular materials used for guitar nuts today.
 They each have their own unique benefits and drawbacks.
-In the end, the best material to use for your guitar nut is the one that you feel will work best for you and your playing style.
+In the end, the best material to use for your guitar nut is the one that you like more.
 For us, that is Tusq, for you, it might not be.
 But either material is still better than plastic!